browc1513/sMDT_fpga_arndt/Readme.md

 ![avatar](Plots/Connect.jpeg)

 The real counter should be the number on the display divide by 10 by default.
-Line 89 of counter.vhdl is the setting of divider and can be set to any value based on the signal rate.
+Line 135 of counter.vhdl is the setting of divider and can be set to any value based on the signal rate.

+## Listed below are the pieces of code that still need further attention and development

 ## Simulation:

 ![avatar](Plots/Simu.JPG)

-I believe the simulation file, tb_top.vhd, is incomplete, and as such, can't discern much from running a behavioral simulation whether it is working or not, until a completed file exists.
-Will work on testbench development.
+The simulation file, tb_top.vhd, is incomplete, and as such, we can't discern much from running a behavioral simulation whether it is working or not, until a completed file exists.
+When it is complete, here is how to use it:

 Click the blue high-lighted part and drag the counter_out into the black name column.
 This one is the total number of event recorded.
 Then restart the simulation.
 The factor of counter is one so the real number of event is 1 times the number on the sseg.Change it to 10  before you start real test for 1 layer scintillator.